Preliminary Screening For Obstructive Sleep Apnoea In Primary Care – Why Do It?

 The purpose of this article is to describe the three ways a general practice might screen patients for OSA and possible onward referral for treatment.
 They represent increasing GP involvement in the process.

-- Use a pair of simple questionnaires to assess a) whether OSA is likely, and b) whether there is excessive sleepiness likely to necessitate treatment.
+- Use a pair of simple questionnaires to asses a) whether OSA is likely, and b) whether there is excessive sleepiness likely to necessitate treatment.

 - Use a simple home sleep monitor given out by the practice, but analysed (in conjunction with a short questionnaire) by the local sleep centre who decide on the need for further management.